chazmcgarvey/vimcoder/README.md

 ----

-Other keywords are also available, but the rest are intended to be used in driver or Makefile templates.
-You can also create these templates by adding specially-named files to the storage directory.
-Driver templates are named starting with the name of the language and ending with "Driver" with no other file extension.
-Similarly, Makefile templates are named starting with the name of the language and ending with "Makefile" with no other file extension.
+Other keywords are also available, but the rest are intended to be used in driver or Makefile templates, though any keyword can be used in any type of template.
+You can create other types of templates by adding specially-named files to the storage directory.
+Driver templates are named starting with the name of the language and ending with "Driver" with no file extension.
+Similarly, Makefile templates are named starting with the name of the language and ending with "Makefile" with no file extension.

-Drivers provide additional code to implement running the test cases.
-Currently, a default driver template is only provided for C++.
+Drivers provide additional code that allows the test cases to be run against your solution.
+Currently, Makefile and driver templates are only provided for the C++ language.
 Makefiles should have the commands needed to compile the solution source code and/or make a driver program that will perform the tests.
-Since there is only a driver template for C++, there is similarly only a default Makefile template provided for C++.
 If you want automatic building and testing for one of the other languages, you will need to create a driver and Makefile template for that language.
-Here are more keywords that may be useful for these types of
+Here are more keywords that may be useful for these types of templates:
-templates:

 ##### `$METHODPARAMDECLARES$`